thooks1203/echodeed/EchoDeed_Detailed_Guide.md

 - Movie theater passes
 - Local retail discounts
 - Service business offerings (free car wash, etc.)
+- **Our revolutionary dual reward system incentivizes family engagement by allowing parents to also earn a small reward when their child's kind act is verified.
+This strengthens family bonds and ensures your brand is part of a positive, shared experience.**

 **National Brand Partners**
 - Amazon, Target, Starbucks gift cards